First Date Advice That Will Lead to a Second Date

 Ah, the first date.
 So much has been written about what to do, what not to do… so here are a few tips:

-Start by thinking back to your last three first dates, which are much more common now that online dating is usually part of the equation: How many of those people did you like?
+Start by thinking back to your last three first dates: How many of those people did you like?
 How many did you go out with on a second date?
 If the answer is that you liked all of them, but none wanted to go on a second date with you, you are likely the problem.
 But, never fear, keep reading more of our tips right here!

 A few quick guidelines:

 Don’t talk about divisive subjects like race, religion, or politics.

 If you’ve read their online profiles, you might be able to figure those things out about them before even accepting a first date!

 It’s great to talk about your family and their good qualities – and feel free to express genuine emotion – but leave out any stories about a relative’s bankruptcy or substance abuse!